tebexio/Tebex-Gmod/README.md

 We welcome contributions from the community.
 Please refer to the CONTRIBUTING.md file for more details.
 By submitting code to us, you agree to the terms set out in the CONTRIBUTING.md file

+## Installation
+We recommend downloading the latest build from your Tebex Control Panel.
+If you wish to use the git verson, the entire contents of the repository should be downloaded into a directory inside your server garrysmod/addons/ directory